Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-In Wisconsin, a juvenile alleged to be delinquent or who is held in a juvenile detention facility has the right to counsel at all stages of the proceedings.
+In Wisconsin, a young person alleged to be delinquent or who is held in a juvenile detention facility has the right to counsel at “all stages of the proceedings.”
 Wis.
-Stat. § 938.23(1m)(a).
-If a juvenile is alleged to be in need of protection or services (a status offender) the juvenile may be represented by counsel at the discretion of the court.
+Stat. §§ 938.23(1m)(a); 48.23(1m)(a)(2020).
+If a young person is alleged to be in need of protection or services (a status offender) the youth may be represented by counsel at the discretion of the court.
 Wis.
-Stat. § 938.23(1m)(b).
-In addition, if not explicitly prohibited in the right to counsel statute, “at any time, upon request or on its own motion, the court may appoint counsel for the juvenile or any party, unless the juvenile or the party has or wishes to retain counsel of his or her own choosing.”
+Stat. § 938.23(1m)(b)(2020).
+Additionally, if not explicitly prohibited in the right to counsel statute, “at any time, upon request or on its own motion, the court may appoint counsel for the juvenile or any party, unless the juvenile or the party has or wishes to retain counsel of his or her own choosing.”
 Wis.
-Stat. § 938.23(3).
+Stat. § 938.23(3)(2020).

 Determination of Indigence